HSRLCLab/SmartFactory_Vehicle-Basis/README.md

 All functions and files are documented on the [GitHub-Page](<https://lmazzole.github.io/SmartFactory_Vehicle-Basis/>).

-It's important to mention that all functions are non blocking and as short as possible so no other process starves.
+It is important to mention that all functions are non-blocking and as short as possible so no other processes slow down.

 The Sonar and PixyCam functionalities are not implemented at the moment and are ~~crossed out~~.